F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_l2-l3-segmentation-modes.rst

         :emphasize-lines: 8

         # Allow overlapping IP subnets across multiple tenants.
-        # This creates route domains on BIG-IP® in order to
+        # This creates route domains on BIG-IP in order to
         # separate the tenant networks.
         #
         # This setting is forced to False if